bmndc/nokia-leo/Working_with_EDL_mode.md

 Booting into this mode, the phone's screen will turn almost black as if it has been turned off, but in fact it still receives commands over Qualcomm's proprietary protocol called Sahara (Firehose on newer devices).
 With a [suitable digitally-signed programmer in MBN/ELF file format](https://edl.bananahackers.net) and some instruction-bundled tools, the most popular one being QFIL (Qualcomm Flash Image Loader), one can send commands from a computer to the phone over USB.

-For the sake of cross-platform usage (and our obsession of open-source tools), instead of QFIL which is proprietary and only supports Windows, we'll be using open-sourced Python scripts from GitHub, such as [bkerler's](https://github.com/bkerler/edl) and [andybalholm's](https://github.com/andybalholm/edl) that are great as alternatives.
+For the sake of cross-platform usage (and my obsession of open-source tools), instead of QFIL which is proprietary and only supports Windows, we'll be using open-sourced Python scripts from GitHub, such as [bkerler's](https://github.com/bkerler/edl) and [andybalholm's](https://github.com/andybalholm/edl) that are great as alternatives.

 ## Booting into EDL mode
 ### Using button combos